aldebaran/libqi/doc/source/messaging/api/future.rst

     pure virtual

-    Called when an error occured to the Future<T> being watched.
+    Called when an error occurred to the Future<T> being watched.

     :param future: the future
     :param data: pointer to user data